RetSamys/nishiki-teki-lili/README.md

+# Credit

+Note that while I originally made some changes to Nishiki-teki to create Nishiki-teki-lili, nowadays the lili version is maintained by Umihotaru, not me!
+I will try to keep the font updated here, since I made a repo for it, but the changes are all from jan Umijotalu.

 For the original font, go to the website or go to the PDF directly to see what options are available for sitelen pona in the UCSUR codepoints only version: https://umihotaru.work/nishiki_sitelen.pdf

 # ASCII input (ligatures)